loda-lang/loda-lang.github.io/index.markdown

 ## The LODA Language

 LODA means _Lexicographical Order Descent Assembly_.
 It is an assembly-based language for solving number-theoretic problems.
 Its simple syntax combined with its powerful operations makes it ideal for automated search of new programs and algorithms using a process called _program mining_.
+In a nutshell, we use distributed compute power to generate random programs and match them against the OEIS database.

 For an overview of the LODA language, you can read its [specification](spec).
 It includes a reference of its operations with examples.
 You can use the [online editor](editor){: .btn } to try it out yourself.
 For more programs, you can browse through the lists of mined programs for integer sequences from the OEIS.
 There are currently **more than 100,000 programs** available.
 You can find lists with descriptions and links below.
 Except for a few hand-witten ones, these programs have been generated using distributed miners.